monkesearch/monkeSearch/README.md

 - **macOS** (required for Spotlight integration)
 - **Python 3.8+**
-- **Ollama running qwen0.6b** (local LLM server)
+- **llama-cpp-python** with Qwen3-0.6B GGUF (local LLM inference)

 > Currently planning to fine tune Gemma 3 270M for a smaller and faster model for this use case.
-Also aiming at using llama.cpp

 ## Installation